MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 This scenario extends the Microsoft Endpoint Manager Endpoint Security surface to devices that aren't capable of enrolling in Endpoint Manager.
 When a device is managed by Endpoint Manager (enrolled to Intune) the device won't process policies for Security Management for Microsoft Defender for Endpoint.
 Instead, use Intune to deploy policy for Defender for Endpoint to your devices.

 :::image type="content" source="./media/mde-security-integration/endpoint-security-overview.png" alt-text="Conceptual diagram of the MDE-Attach solution." lightbox="./media/mde-security-integration/endpoint-security-overview.png":::

 [!INCLUDE [Prerequisites](includes/security-config-mgt-prerequisites.md)]

 ## Monitor status

 Status and reports for policies that target devices in this channel are available from the policy node under Endpoint security in the Microsoft Endpoint Manager admin center.

-Drill in to the policy type, Antivirus or Firewall, and then select the policy to view its status.
-Policies for MDE have a *Policy type* of either *Microsoft Defender Antivirus (Preview)* or *Microsoft Defender Firewall (Preview)*.
+Drill in to the policy type and then select the policy to view its status.
+The following policy types support MDE security configuration:

+- Antivirus > *Microsoft Defender Antivirus*
+- Firewall > *Microsoft Defender Firewall* or *Microsoft Defender Firewall Rules*
+- Endpoint detection and response > *Endpoint detection and response*

 When you select a policy, you'll see information about the device check-in status, and can select: